-(b) if the institution does not provide significant amounts of transactional banking services or other critical functions, particularly those which depend on continuous access to a service which would not be provided in a modified insolvency.
-The Bank considers that provision of fewer than around 40,000 to 80,000 transactional bank accounts (accounts from which withdrawals have been made nine or more times within a three-month period) is generally likely to indicate that a modified insolvency would be appropriate.
+(b) if the institution does not provide significant amounts of transactional banking services or other critical functions,17 particularly those which depend on continuous access to a service which would not be provided in a modified insolvency.
+The Bank considers that provision of this condition would generally be met if the institution provides fewer than around 40,000 to 80,000 transactional bank accounts (accounts from which withdrawals have been made nine or more times within a three-month period) is generally likely to indicate that a modified insolvency would be appropriate.).

-Partial Transfer
+Partial transfer

-4.5 In some cases the Bank may determine that, although modified insolvency would not meet the resolution objectives, an institution could feasibly be resolved without use of the bail-in stabilisation power.
-Where it is feasible for the critical functions15 of an institution to be transferred to another entity at the point of the institution's failure, the Bank may determine that use of one or more of the Banking Act's transfer powers is appropriate for the institution.
+4.5 In some cases Where the Bank may determine determines that, although modified insolvency would not meet the resolution objectives, in the case of an institution could feasibly be resolved without use of the bail-in stabilisation power.
+Where it is feasible for the critical functions of an institution with total assets not exceeding £25 billion, the Bank expects to be transferred to another entity at determine the point of the institution's failure, the Bank may determine that use of one or more of the Banking Act's transfer powers is appropriate for the institution is a transfer institution.
+In such cases, the Bank does not expect to set MREL above minimum capital requirements.